UteHaus/doppelkopf-multi/README.md

 # doppelkopf-multi
-Doppelkopf -->  sometimes abbreviated to Doko, is a trick-taking card game for four players
+Doppelkopf -->  sometimes abbreviated to Doko, is a trick-taking card game.

  It is a multiplayer Doppelkopf game.
 You can add tables and user.
 Users can play a game or view a game.

+## Support
+### Languages
+- Englisch
+- German
+- Sorbian (Upper Sorbian/ hornjoserbska rěč)

  ## Configurations
  ### Default